Eczbek/xieite/docs/math/approximatelyEqual.md

 # xieite::math::approximatelyEqual
-Declared in `<xieite/math/approximatelyEqual.hpp>`
+Defined in header `<xieite/math/approximatelyEqual.hpp>`

 <br/>

-Checks whether two numbers are almost the same.
+Checks whether two numbers are almost the same, or their difference is less than their type's epsilon.

 <br/><br/>